E-Lock Security Electronics Policy (Including Campus Video Cameras & Digital Signage)

-|8004.1||Library & Information Technology Services|
+|8004.1||Library and Information Technology Services|

-2.0 Revision History
+- 2.0 Revision History

-3.0 Units and Persons Affected
+- 3.0 Units and Persons Affected

 4.1 Electronic devices/systems being procured and/or installed on campus must be completed using campus standards as described within this document as well as in accordance with the applicable international, federal, state, and local codes or standards current at the commencement of installation.